 POOL OF EXPERIENCED PARTNERSHIP REPRESENTATIVES

-- A pool of highly skilled and experienced compliance specialists with extensive fund governance and regulatory experience.
+- A pool of highly skilled and experienced regulatory compliance specialists with extensive fund governance and regulatory experience.

 GLOBAL FIRM WITH LOCAL KNOWLEDGE

 - 14 global jurisdictions servicing clients across 6 time zones with a robust U.S. presence.